Sourcegraph with Docker Compose

-On the production server, run the following command inside the docker-compose configuration directory to start Sourcegraph in a detached mode:
+On the production server, run the following command inside the ./docker-compose directory to build and start Sourcegraph:

-# Go to the docker-compose configuration directory cd docker-compose # Start Sourcegraph with Docker Compose in a detached mode docker-compose up -d
+# Go to the docker-compose configuration directory cd docker-compose # Start Sourcegraph with Docker Compose docker-compose up # OR you can start Sourcegraph with Docker Compose in a detached mode docker-compose up -d

 To check if the server is ready, the

 # Check the health status for sourcegraph-frontend-0 docker ps --filter="name=sourcegraph-frontend-0"